spthm/roe-comp-guide/compiling libraries.md

 less INSTALL
 ```

+This is much more useful.
+Note that it tells us to run the `configure` script present in the folder.
+If you are compiling a package which does _not_ have a `configure` script, and only has a `Makefile`, you'll need to edit it manually.

-This is much more useful, and immediately tells us to run
+The info file immediately tells us to run

 ```bash
 info -f doc/gmp.info
 ```

 (Again, hit `q` on your keyboard to exit `less` before running the above.)
-`INSTALL` also contains some quick-and-dirty installation instructions, which
-in this case would likely be enough.
+`INSTALL` also contains some quick-and-dirty installation instructions, which in this case would likely be enough.
-However, since more detailed information is available, we're going to look at
+However, since more detailed information is available, we're going to look at it.
-it.

 After running the info command, scroll down to section "2.1 Build Options",
 which provides us with information not in the `INSTALL` file.
 There are many options available, the most important of which is `--prefix`.
-This will be used for __every__ installation you do in which a `./configure`
+__This will be used for every installation you do where a `./configure`
-script is run!
+script is run!__
-`--prefix` sets the root installation directory, which in our case is
-`$HOME/local/`, so the syntax is
+`--prefix` sets the installation directory, which in our case is `$HOME/local/`, so the syntax is

 ```bash
 ./configure --prefix=$HOME/local/